Cruise (autonomous vehicle): Interference with police and fire services

+Collisions and blocking traffic

-On June 3, 2022, a Cruise AV taxi carrying three backseat passengers was involved in an accident with a Toyota Prius after making an unprotected left turn.
+On June 3, 2022, a Cruise AV taxi carrying three backseat passengers collided with a Toyota Prius after making an unprotected left turn.
 According to Cruise, "occupants of both vehicles received medical treatment for allegedly minor injuries".
 According to GM, the Prius was speeding at the time of the accident and was in the wrong lane.
 In the aftermath of the incident, Cruise temporarily changed the vehicles' programming to make fewer unprotected left turns.

-On June 29, 2022, nearly twenty Cruise AVs blocked traffic for two hours by clustering at the intersection of Gough and Fulton near Golden Gate Park in San Francisco.
+On June 29, 2022, nearly twenty Cruise AVs blocked traffic for two hours by clustering at the intersection of Gough and Fulton in San Francisco.
 A Cruise employee sent an anonymous letter to the CPUC, asserting that Cruise loses communication with the automated vehicles "with regularity", sometimes requiring a tow truck for recovery.
 Additional documented occurrences of immobilized Cruise vehicles in 2022 include May 18 (fleet-wide communications loss), June 21 (Tenderloin), and September 22 (two incidents; one near Sacramento and Leavenworth, the other near Geary and Franklin).
 San Francisco has recorded 28 incidents reported by 9-1-1 involving autonomous vehicle failures between May 29 and September 5, 2022.
-In October 22, US News and World Report reported that Cruise autonomous taxis had blocked traffic in San Francisco on several occasions.
+In October, US News and World Report reported that Cruise autonomous taxis had blocked traffic in San Francisco on several occasions.

+In March 2023, two Cruise AVs operating without passengers drove through a blocked-off intersection in San Francisco, and became entangled with fallen Muni trolleybus power lines.
+The next day, a passengerless Cruise AV hit the rear end of a Muni bus on Haight Street.

+Remote assistance requirement

+In November 2023, The New York Times reported that on average, according to two people familiar with Cruise's operations, a remote operator had to intervene for every 2+1/2 to 5 mi driven.
+Vogt confirmed that its vehicles made a call for remote assistance "2–4% of the time on average, in complex urban environments", but clarified that "of those, many are resolved by the AV itself before the human even looks at things".
+A spokesperson for Cruise added that a call remote assistance is triggered every 4 to 5 mi.
+Brad Templeton reported that remote assistance did not mean real-time remote operation by a human, citing reporting from Cruise that stated 98% of remote assistance calls connected to a human operator within 3 seconds, and 80% of remote assistance calls were resolved without action by the human operator.
+Cruise reported an average distance between disengagements of 95900 mi in 2022.

+Failure to identify obstacles

+In November 2023, The Intercept reported that Cruise vehicles were unable to consistently recognize and track children and large holes, according to a review of internal safety reports.